f9micro/f9-kernel/README.md

 * The kernel provides synchronous IPC (inter-process communication), for which short IPC carries payload in CPU registers only and full IPC copies message payload via the UTCBs of the communicating parties.

-* Threads with the same priority are executed in a round-robin fashion.

 Licensing